erlage/rad/README.md

           ]
         )
         ```
     This was just an example, you don't really need these type of widgets since now you can use a CSS framework of your choice.
-Also, we know that Stack is not actually a widget, it's a function that returns widget.
-Continue reading further, we'll show you how to actually make a widget out of it and how simple that'll be.
+Note that, in above example, Stack is actually a function that returns a widget.
+In later part of this readme, we'll show you how you can create a actual widget out of it.

 ## Flutter widgets

-Rad has following widgets from Flutter:
+Following widgets are inspired from their Flutter's counterparts:

 - StatelessWidget, StatefulWidget, InheritedWidget.
 - FutureBuilder, StreamBuilder and ValueListenableBuilder.

-Not only these widgets works similar to flutter widgets, they all has same syntax too.
+Not only these widgets has same syntax, they also works exactly same as if they would in Flutter.
 Which means you don't have to learn anything new to be able to use them.
-Assuming that you're already familiar with how to use them, we're going to skip this section.

 ## HTML widgets